 The Guernsey Walk starts at 2pm at La Mare De Carteret High School and finishes at 6:00pm and will be held whatever the weather.

-When you arrive in the morning you will need to check in to receive your pin-on Walker Number.
+When you arrive you will need to check in to receive your pin-on Walker Number.

 If you have a sponsorship form, write your name and Walker Number on it and hand it in in exchange for your pin-on number.